 Take the average American college or university.
 There are thousands of students enrolled, and these students need to book rooms, rent equipment, and access other services.
 To do so can require a phone call, email, or in-person visit to the relevant department, which is time-consuming and can sometimes take so long that the service request becomes irrelevant.

-The Key Benefits for Education
+The Key Benefits of ESM in Education

 Here are just a few benefits of adopting an ESM strategy within education: